FortiFlex Workshop

 Tip

-Important: Make sure to use the Current value field, not the Initial value field.
+Postman recently released a newer version with changes to the way variables are stored.
+If you happen to have an older version showing Current and Initial values, Important: Make sure to use the Current value field, not the Initial value field.
 The Current value is what will be used when you send requests.
+Also if you see this, be sure to save your values

 • From the top level FortiCloud Collection, open folder: FortiFlex V2.0–>Programs, and then POST Request: List